dynatrace-ace/monaco-self-paced-exercises/docs/content/02 Download all configuration/index.md

 ### Step 2 - Download environment configuration

-1. Navigate into the directory of this exercise
+1. Create a new directory for this exercise

     ```bash
+    mkdir exercise-02
-    cd ~/03_exercise_three
+    cd exercise_02
     ```

 2. You can use command flags to download an environment directly without using a manifest.